jacopomv/FeedTheReef/README.md

 # How does it work?
 The project is conceptually dived into two parts:
-* The middle layer that elaborate all information and take a decision
+* The middle layer that elaborate all information and take a decision in order to take care of your fishes
-* The low level that take care of collecting all information retrived from sensors and execute the commands recived from the middle layer as for instance: (status of the enviroment, feed the fishes etc.).
+* The low level that collects all information retrived from sensors and execute the commands recived from the middle layer as for instance: (status of the enviroment, feed the fishes etc.).

 At the hardware level, the project take advantage of two boards: Raspberry Pi 3, and Nucleo stm32.

-On the other hand, at software level we take advantage of:
+At software level we take advantage of:
 * Operating System:
   * Archlinux on the Raspberry Pi 3
   * Riot OS for the Nucleo stm32